S-Alapati/LocusTag-Mapping/README.md

 ## **Contact**

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub.

 ---

 ## **GitHub Repository Structure**

-Your GitHub repository should look like this:
 ```
 locus-tag-mapping/
 ├── locustag_mapping.py